progressivis/ipyprogressivis/README.md

-# progressivis_nb_widgets: A Custom Jupyter Widget Library for Progressivis
+# ipyprogressivis: A Custom Jupyter Widget Library for Progressivis

 ## Installation (by now, dev mode only)
 NB: You are assumed to have previously installed *progressivis* library